 Claiming compensation after an accident working at a prison

-We have been endorsed by our patron, TV personality Dame Esther Rantzen, for our excellent customer service, and we provide a 100% no-win, no-fee* service, so claiming is affordable no matter what your circumstances.
+We have been endorsed by our patron, TV personality Dame no win no fee service, so claiming is affordable no matter what your circumstances.
 Don’t forget that there is a three-year time limit in place to make a personal injury claim, so if you have been injured at work it is a good idea to contact us as soon as possible after your accident, to explore your options and get things moving with your claim.